Two per cent

 Two per cent of the files so far.

 This anger is white hot.
-It burns, it’s fit to burst out of me, messily, dripping off my skin onto the carpet like so much lava, setting fires as it goes.
+It burns, it’s fit to burst out of me, messily, dripping off my skin like so much lava, setting fires as it goes.

 Two per cent of the files so far.